edubart/nelua-lang/docs/pages/overview.md

 ### Calls with nested records

-You can define and later initialize complex records structures in a Lua like style:
+You can define and later initialize complex records structures in a Lua-like style:

 ```nelua
 local WindowConfig = @record{